Skip to Content

 codeCause

-InsufficientBalanceSubscriber’s wallet balance is below amount.
+InsufficientBalanceSubscriber’s wallet balance is below charge_amount.

 InsufficientAllowanceSubscriber revoked the ERC-20 allowance.

-ChargeAmountExceedsCapamount > cap_amount.
+ChargeAmountExceedsCapcharge_amount > cap_amount.

 PeriodNotElapsedOn-chain block time was earlier than next_charge_at (race with preflight).